“He’s / She’s a forward” Insisted a parent.

 We shouldn’t forget that this may be something entirely new to both parents and players; Educate, Inform and be Patience.

-So I challenge for you, coach’s and parent’s NOT to pigeonhole young athletes from a young age.
+So I challenge you, coaches and parent’s NOT to pigeonhole young athletes from a young age.

 Allow them to see and experience every part of the game.